albertarielw/MiniOS/notes/v2_notes.md

 ; Rest of B’s Code

 B can push local variable onto the stack.
-However, pushing new items change ESP but EBP remains the same
+However, pushing new items change ESP but EBP remains the same -> we can use EBP to access older values without popping the stack

+e.g.
-1 B:
+B:
-2 ; Creating new Stack Frame
+; Creating new Stack Frame
-3 push ebp
+push ebp
-4 mov ebp, esp
+mov ebp, esp

-5
-6 push 1 ; Pushing a local variable
-7 push 2 ; Pushing another local variable
+push 1 ; Pushing a local variable push 2 ; Pushing another local variable

-8
-9 ; Reading the content
+; Reading the content
-10 ; of memory address EBP + 4
+; of memory address EBP + 4
-11 ; which stores the value of
+; which stores the value of
-12 ; the parameters p1 and moving
+; the parameters p1 and moving
-13 ; it to eax.
+; it to eax.
-14 mov eax, [ebp + 8]
+mov eax, [ebp + 8]

-15
-16 ; Reading the value of the
+; Reading the value of the
-17 ; first local varaible and
+; first local varaible and
-18 ; moving it to ebx.
+; moving it to ebx.
-19 mov ebx, [ebp - 4]
+mov ebx, [ebp - 4]

-20
+note: EBP -> memory address [EBP] -> value stored in that address

-21 ; Rest of B’s Code
+; Rest of B’s Code

-read more
+when B finishes and needs to return a value, this value should be stored in EAX B then deallocate its own stack frame load returning address to EIP and resume A -> this can be done using the x86 instruction ret

+A gains back control -> can deallocate (pop) B params

 7.1.3 growth direction of run-time stack: downward -> earlier is placed in larger memory address (e.g. 10000), later smaller